-Nur nber of Sta Positions Roles and 7 Timing of A Proposed Qualification 1 031010113 Noics Dec.
-3 months From Total Requirement 2015 from L/A 2019 Project Director Coordinate with coordinate with all the concerned agencies including IFIs Monitor the progress and effect of the Project, based on data which will be reported from the IFIs; Prepare, compile the quarterly reports submitted by the IFIs and submit Quarterly Progress Reports (QPRs) to JICA; Report the 1 - - 1 Bachelor or higher degree on energy, environment, engineering or relevant subject; Working experiences at a governmental organization preferred implementation status of the Project to the Power Division.
-Internal & external communications representing the Project Decision making and managerial tasks for the Project Deputy Director Secretariat for Technical Advisory Committee Responsible for sub-project eligibility checking task - 1 1 1 Bachelor or higher degree on energy, environment, engineering or relevant subject; Working experiences at a governmental organization preferred Assistant Director Communications with the applicants Updating institutional capacity on technical assessment - 1 1 2 Bachelor or higher degree on energy, environment, engineering or relevant subject; Working experiences at a governmental organization preferred Support Data management including ICT environment development Day to day administration including reporting - 1 1 2 According to SREDA's rules and regulations
+D. sitis Dele nber of Sta Timing of A Proposed Qualification Positions Roles Dec.
+2015 3 months from L/A From 2019 Total Requirement Project Director Coordinate with coordinate with all the concerned agencies including IFIs Monitor the progress and effect of the Project, based on data which will be reported from the IFIs; Prepare, compile the quarterly reports submitted by the IFIs and submit Quarterly Progress Reports (QPRs) to JICA; Report the implementation status of the Project 1 - - 1 Bachelor or higher degree on energy, environment, engineering or relevant subject; Working experiences at a governmental organization preferred to the Power Division.
+Internal & external communications representing the Project Decision making and managerial tasks for the Project Deputy Director Secretariat for Technical Advisory Committee Responsible for sub-project eligibility checking task 1 1 - 1 Bachelor or higher degree on energy, environment, engineering or relevant subject; Working experiences at a governmental organization preferred Assistant Director Communications with the applicants Updating institutional capacity on technical assessment 1 1 1 2 ■ Bachelor or higher degree on energy, environment, engineering or relevant subject; ■ Workling experiences at a governmental organization preferred Support staff Data management including ICT environment development Day to day administration including reporting - 1 1 2 Acconding to SREDA's rules and regulations